SR--/placecolor/exhibition.md

 - The exhibition is participatory, many can contribute
 - The exhibition helps stakeholders tell their own stories
 - The exhibition is open-ended, visitors can construct their own stories
+- The exhibition as a seed for future work

 ## Relevant Technical Capabilities